Here’s a quick, biased history of my adult life.

 In other news: Covid happened.
 Sarah and I stayed happy together.
 I started writing more.
 I started my time at Berkman.

-Now it’s 2021.
-You can see what I’m up to lately here, on my now page.
+Now, it is 2022, You can see what I’m up to lately here, on my now page.